Metropolitan Community Church of Amarillo

 This is a very exciting time at MCCA.
 It is a time of renewal and of new beginnings.
 We are living in a time of spiritual expectancy -- expectancy that God is ready to do great things in us, for us, and through us.
 It might be that God led you to this site and is calling you to this church.
 If so, please come home.
 We are waiting to welcome you!

 In the fall of 1982, a vision was born in Amarillo, Texas.
 A vision sparked by the desire of two women to make a public profession of their private commitment to one another.
 From this spark a fire was ignited in the hearts of 20 individuals.
-These individuals came together to share their dreams at Happy Catfish Restaurant on Sunday February 20, 1983.
+These individuals came together to share their dreams at Happy Catfish Restaurant on Sunday, February 20, 1983.
 Out of this gathering sprang a desire to unite in fellowship.
 These individuals recognized the need of the gay and lesbian community to join together as a people with shared experience, strength, and faith.
-These vistionaries were Carol Cooley, Dannie Duckworth, and Lynn Gibson.
+These visionaries were Carol Cooley, Dannie Duckworth, and Lynn Gibson.
 On March 13, 1983, Reverend Bill Coulter conducted the first worship service of this group that would grow into a congregation known as MCC Amarillo.

-These faithful servants came together wherever they could to share their faith, strength and hope with one another.
+These faithful servants came together wherever they could to share their faith, strength, and hope with one another.
 They opened their hearts and their homes for worship and fellowship.
 In May of 1983, this group was recognized by the Universal Fellowship of Metropolitan Community Churches as a Study Group.
 This was an important step in becoming a community of believers with a shared mission, experience, and vision.
-The first services were held in an upstairs studio apartment that had to be reached passing through Dannie's father's apartment.
+The first services were held in an upstairs studio apartment that had to be reached by passing through Dannie's father's apartment.